 The objective of this subject is to provide practical guidance on the operation of the Land and Environment Court, the significance of court judgments and the role of planners.
-While emphasis is placed on taking steps in plan making, urban design and development control to avoid planning appeals the major concern is with preparing for an appeal, legal research, preparation of evidence, appearing as a professional witness and small-group psychology.
+While emphasis is placed on taking steps in plan making, urban design and development control to avoid planning appeals the major concern is with preparing for an appeal, legal research, preparation of evidence, appearing as a professional witness and smallgroup psychology.

-Communication Techniques 1

-Staff Contact: Ms S. Thompson C4 S1
+Communication Techniques 1 Staff Contact: Ms S. Thompson C4 S1

 Graphics as an effective communication medium for town planners.
 Technical information and studio experience in essential skills for creative graphics as a functional tool for communicating factual information to peers and clients.
 Exercises in basic drawing, drafting and lettering.
+Photography and visual presentation techniques for brochures and displays are also covered.

-Computers and Information Systems

-Staff Contact: A/Professor R. Zehner C3 S2

-Computer use in the planning professions.
-Components of computers and their interrelationships; time sharing, batch and stand-alone processing.
+Computers and Information Systems Staff Contact: A/Prof R. Zehner C2 S2 Computer use in the planning professions.
+Components of computers and their interrelationships; time sharing, batch and standalone processing.
 Exercises using integrated software including data bases, spreadsheets, graphics and word processing.
 Planning information systems: applications, establishment, maintenance.

-Communication Techniques 2

-Staff Contact: Mr S. Harris C4 S2
+Communication Techniques 2 Staff Contact: Mr S. Harris C4 S2

-The range of non-graphic techniques of planners' information communication: reports and letters - language, structure, style; audio-visual presentation - video and slide/tape; public speaking - telephone, one-to-one, small groups, large meetings; physical models - basic techniques and uses.
+The range of nongraphic techniques of planners' information communication: reports and letters language, structure, style; audiovisual presentation video and slide/tape; public speaking telephone, one-to-one, small groups, large meetings; physical models, basic techniques and uses.

-Research Methodology

-Staff contact: A/Professor R. Zehner
+Research Methodology Staff contact: A/Prof R. Zehner